Suraxius/netbox-plugin-bind-provisioner/README.md

 5. Start listener
     This step runs the DNS endpoint used by bind to configure itself.
 You may want to write a service wrapper that runs this in the background.
+    A guide for setting up a systemd service on Ubuntu is provided by Matt Kollross [here](docs/install-systemd-service.md).
+Dont forget to activate
-Dont forget to activate the venv if you do decide to run this service in the background.
+    the venv if you do decide to run this service in the background.

     Note that `--port 5354` is optional.
 The listener will bind this port by default.
     ```